-The average cart abandonment rate is 69.75% which means that only ⅓ of all users who added items to cart made the purchase.
-There are different reasons why checkouts are abandoned, e.g., users were just browsing, the website crashed, return policy was not satisfying, etc.
+The average cart abandonment rate is 69.75% which means that only ⅓ of all users who added items to the cart made the purchase.
+There are different reasons why checkouts are abandoned, e.g., users were just browsing, the website crashed, the return policy was not satisfying, etc.

-The good news is that by knowing the issues we can easily provide a shopping cart abandonment solution and decrease cart abandonment rate.
+The good news is that by knowing the issues we can easily provide a shopping cart abandonment solution and decrease the cart abandonment rate.
 Below you can find a summary of shopping cart abandonment solutions that have helped us to improve conversion rates.
 And remember – purchase decision starts with the first landing page.

 How to Reduce Cart Abandonment Rate?

 1. Make Cart and Cart drop-down easy to access

 Before the user has started to fill a checkout form, the closest thing to it is a cart page or cart drop-down, therefore you need to make sure that both elements are easy to access and show all the details about added items.
 What’s more, all functionalities that allow operating with items should work correctly, e.g., increase the quantity or, unfortunately, remove the product.

 Here are a few details we suggest revising to decrease the possibility of cart abandonment:

 - Is the user notified when a new item is added to the cart?

 - Is the cart accessible from any place on the website?